Do You Have an Obese Dog? 5 Reasons Behind the Pet Obesity Epidemic

 Likewise when our dogs are being good, we reward with food.
 And of course dogs have cottoned on to this!
 Begging rituals, outlandish performances and pitiful looks are commonplace, in the hope of eliciting a tasty treat!

-We must also consider the compounding factor of pet foods and treats.
-Superbly marketed, highly palatable, calorie- laden treats.
+We must also consider the compounding factor of pet foods and superbly marketed, highly palatable, calorie-laden dog treats.
 What dog does not delight in the rustle of a shiny, bright colored, divine smelling treat packet?

 And what owner does not derive pleasure from seeing the animation and excitement their dogs display in anticipation of a delicious treat.